 \subsubsection{Controlling 3D Generative Models}

-Only limited works have explored spatially grounded control of 3D generative models.
-On one side, approaches as LatentNERF~\citep{metzer2023latent}, Fantasia3D~\citep{chen2023fantasia3d}, Instant3dit~\citep{barda2025instant3dit}, and Phidias~\citep{wangphidias} apply the spatial control on \textit{image} generative models by projecting the conditioning 3D model on multiple views and then leveraging test-time optimization to combine them in a 3D representation.
-On the other side, Spice-E~\citep{sella2023spic} directly apply the control in the 3D space, by \textit{finetuning} Shap-E~\citep{jun2023shap} separately on chairs, tables and airplanes from ShapeNet~\citep{chang2015shapenet}.
-Both the approaches attempt explicit spatial control, but nonetheless fall short of introducing a method that's as usable in unconstrained settings as introduced in their 2D counterparts.
-The former still requires long optimization times and use the geometric input to condition the generation of the 2D projections of the 3D objects, instead of directly conditioning in 3D.
-The latter needs class-specific fine-tuning which limits the applicability in unconstrained settings and does not allow to model the strength of the geometric control.
-By contrast, \name{} introduces test-time guidance directly within 3D generative models, providing a framework that is efficient, accurate, and fast.
+Only a few works have explored spatially grounded control of 3D generative models.
+One category of approaches, including Latent-NeRF~\citep{metzer2023latent}, Coin3D~\citep{dong2024coin3d}, Fantasia3D~\citep{chen2023fantasia3d}, Instant3dit~\citep{barda2025instant3dit}, and Phidias~\citep{wangphidias}, applies spatial control to image generative models by projecting the 3D conditioning onto multiple views and leveraging test-time optimization to synthesize a 3D representation.
+Alternatively, Spice-E~\citep{sella2023spic} applies control directly in 3D space by fine-tuning Shap-E~\citep{jun2023shap} on specific ShapeNet~\citep{chang2015shapenet} categories.
+P2P-Bridge~\citep{vogel2024p2pbridgediffusionbridges3d} generates clean scene point clouds from noisy reconstructions.
+While both strategies attempt explicit spatial control, they fall short of the flexibility seen in 2D counterparts.
+The former requires lengthy optimization and conditions 2D projections rather than the 3D volume directly.
+The latter necessitates class-specific fine-tuning, which limits generalization and prevents tuning the strength of the geometric control.
+In contrast, \name{} introduces test-time guidance directly within 3D generative models, providing a framework that is efficient, accurate, and fast.